misskniss/language-presentation/LANGUAGES.md

     end
   end
 ```
-It is a common practice to use them to create accessors methods for instance or class variables.
+It is a common practice to use them to create accessor methods for instance or class variables.

 Private methods in Ruby are denoted by the keyword "private".
 Private methods are only available to that instance.
 Ex, inside an instance method of a class.